Barile-Macchia resolutions: Barile-Macchia matchings

-As it can be suspected from the definitions of a bridge and a gap, these two notions are almost complementary.
-In a way, we can view a gap as the opposite of a bridge.
+Notions of a bridge and a gap are \emph{almost} complementary.
+One can view a gap as the opposite of a bridge.
 However, the opposite of the smallest bridge is not the smallest gap and it is more like the smallest true gap.

 The following proposition will be used frequently in the remainder of this subsection as we will be mostly working with true gaps not dominating any bridges.

 \begin{proposition} A monomial $m$ is a gap of $\sigma$ such that $\sbridge(\sigma \cup m)=m$ if and only if $m$ is a true gap of $\sigma$ that does not dominate any bridges of $\sigma$. \end{proposition}